CrystalySwift/HIVCare-Plus-Backend/README.md

 * **Custom CSV Parser:** Implemented a manual CSV parser and writer in C to handle data persistence directly, removing the need for heavy SQL dependencies.
 * **Memory Optimization:** Uses optimized data structures to map complex patient demographics, clinical history, and lab results into memory for instant retrieval.

-## 📸 Application Interface (CLI)
+## Application Interface

-The system runs on a high-efficiency Command Line Interface (CLI).
+The system runs on a high-efficiency command line interface (CLI).
 Below are the snapshots of the core modules:

 | **1.
 Main Menu Dashboard** | **2.
 Add New Patient** |
 | :---: | :---: |